Medically reviewed by Drugs.com. Last updated on Dec 15, 2022.

-Hypoglycemia is most common in people with diabetes.
-For a person with diabetes, hypoglycemia occurs because of too high a dose of insulin or one of the sulfonylureas (glyburide, glipizide and others), or a change in diet or exercise without adjusting glucose-lowering medications.
-Insulin and exercise both lower blood sugar and food raises it.
-Hypoglycemia is common in people who are taking insulin or oral medications that lower blood glucose, especially drugs in the sulfonylurea group (Glyburide and others).
+Hypoglycemia is most common in people with diabetes who are treated with specific medications.
+Hypoglycemia occurs because of too high a dose of insulin or one of the sulfonylureas (glyburide, glipizide and others), or a change in diet or exercise without adjusting glucose-lowering medications.
+Insulin and exercise both lower blood sugar and food with carbohydrate raises it.

-True hypoglycemia with laboratory reports of low blood sugar rarely occurs in people who do not have diabetes.
-When it does occur outside of diabetes, hypoglycemia can be caused by many different medical problems.
+Hypoglycemia can occur, although rarely, in people who do not have diabetes.
+When it does occur outside of diabetes, hypoglycemia can be caused by a variety of medical problems.
 A partial list includes:

-Gastrointestinal surgery, usually involving removal of some part of the stomach.
-Surgery that removes part of the stomach can alter the normal relationships between digestion and insulin release.
+- gastrointestinal surgery, such as weight loss surgery, in which part of the stomach may be removed or "bypassed."
+Such procedures can disrupt the normal relationships between digestion and insulin release.
 "Nissen" surgeries for treatment of gastroesophageal reflux can also result in episodes of hypoglycemia.

-A pancreatic tumor, called an insulinoma, that secretes insulin
+- a pancreatic tumor, called an insulinoma, that abnormally secretes insulin

 - a deficiency of growth hormone from the pituitary gland or of cortisol from the adrenal glands.
 Both of these hormones help to keep blood sugars normal